gibbonsja/Meanderings/nial/concise.md

 # Transformers

 Nial has a class of 2nd order functions called transformers which take only operators as arguments.

 A transformer takes a single operator as argument and produces another operator.

 There are a number of builtin transformers and transformers can be defined in Nial with the form

     tr f <operator-specification>
     tr f g h ... <operator-specification>

 Note that in the 2nd form, application of the transformer will require an atlas of the same size as the number of operators mentioned in the definition.

-The \<operator-expression\> above can be any form of operator, a DFN, a composition of functions, an atlas or a currying.
+The \<operator-specification\> above can be any form of operator, a lambda/DFN, a composition of functions, an atlas, a currying, a transformer applcation.

 For example to define fork as a transformer you can write in a tacit style